-Don’t get your hands covered in goopy, sticky white stuff.
-Use this silicone brush to easily apply cream to your baby’s cute little hiney.
+Don’t get your hands covered in that goopy, sticky white stuff.
+Use this silicone brush to easily apply cream to your baby’s cute little bum.

 Babies are cranky when they’re sick.
-Try getting them to open their mouth when you come at them with a syringe full of Tylenol- it’s not happening.
-Keep this teeny, tiny bottle on hand for easy-peasy dispensing.
+Try getting them to open their mouth when you come at them with a syringe full of medicine.
+Trust me, it’s just not happening.
+Keep this teeny, tiny bottle on hand for easy-peasy, mess-free dispensing.

 You never want to wake a sleeping baby, right?
-Well, you need this latch cover so that you can silently sneak in their room to stare at their precious face while they sleep!
+Well, you need this latch cover so that you can silently sneak into your baby’s room to stare at their precious face while they sleep!
 (This would also be great when that sweet baby gets a bit older and starts slamming doors!)

 I used to dread cutting my son’s nails because I was worried I’d clip his delicate skin.
-Then, someone told me to do it while he sleeps!
-So easy!
+Then, someone told me to do it while he is asleep.
+That was a game changer!
 These awesome clippers (also from the amazing fridababy line of products) have a little “spyhole” to see the exact spot you’re cutting.

-Thermometers have come a long way since I was a child!
-This ear thermometer has a 1-second accurate read and sends results to an app on your smartphone which also give you real-time expert medical guidance.
+Thankfully, thermometers have come a long way since I was a kid!
+This ear thermometer has a 1-second accurate read and sends results to an app on your smartphone which has family track and gives you real-time expert medical guidance.

 Save time, energy, water and space.
 Yes, the eco-friendly Baby Dam will help you do all those things.
 And it’s much easier to store than a bulky baby bathtub.

 I’m petite and changing crib sheets was a huge pain, so this little trick was lifesaving for me.
 Layer your crib sheets: first, a waterproof mattress pad liner and then a sheet.
-Then I repeat and keep layering until my supply of sheets and pads runs out.
+Then, repeat and continue layering until your supply of sheets and pads runs out.
 (This is also great for middle-of-the-night messes.
 Just pull off the soiled layer and you’ll be back to sleep in no time!)

-With this awesome cup catcher, keep baby’s cup clean and make sure they don’t lose their drink while you’re out and about.
+With this awesome cup catcher, keep your baby’s cup clean and make sure they don’t lose their drink while you’re out and about.
 It’s also works perfectly for attaching toys to a car seat or stroller!